PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 ### 2.1.
 Setup

+We configure git for the first time:

+- set an identity
+- initialize repository

 {{< asciinema key="2020_09_09_CTCW_git/setup" rows="30" preload="1" theme="solarized-dark" title="Setup git">}}

 ### 2.2.
 Create History

+We create our first file and track it with git.

 {{< asciinema key="2020_09_09_CTCW_git/firstfile" rows="30" preload="1" theme="solarized-dark" title="Setup git">}}

 ### 2.3.
 Navigating the history

+Taking a similar example as described [here](#figure-git-checkout-head2).
+We have three commits, starting from the last one, we navigate using

+- relative reference (`HEAD~2`)
+- branch name (`master`)
+- absolute reference (`f99f6199`)

 Remark how `HEAD` is said to be on master when on the third commit, but not the others.